Create 3-D text with some extreme lighting

 Step 6

-We are going to give the wood some darker color, so we are going to go in and grab a dark brown brush.
+We are going to give the wood some darker color, so we are going to go in and grab a dark brown color.
 Now go to the elliptical marquee tool, set your feather to 100px and make a circle about the size, vertically of the document.

 Step 7